 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 Twitter scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Twitter hasn't always managed to keep its nose clean.

-Twitter stock dividends
+Twitter share dividends

 We're not expecting Twitter to pay a dividend over the next 12 months.
-However, you can browse other dividend-paying stocks in our guide.

-Twitter stock price volatility
+Twitter share price volatility

 Twitter, Inc. operates as a platform for public self-expression and conversation in real time United States, Japan, and internationally.
 The company offers Twitter, a platform that allows users to consume, create, distribute, and discover content.
 It also provides promoted products and services, such as promoted tweets, promoted accounts, and promoted trends, which enable its advertisers to promote their brands, products, and services.
 In addition, the company offers MoPub, a mobile-focused advertising exchange that combines ad serving, ad network mediation, and a real-time bidding exchange into one monetization platform; Twitter Audience platform, an advertising offering that enables advertisers to extend advertising campaigns; Developer and Enterprise solutions, a software-as-a-service platform that enables developers to build products on Twitter; and paid enterprise access for its public data streams.
 Twitter, Inc. was founded in 2006 and is headquartered in San Francisco, California.